openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         'new' typeArguments? typeReference arguments?
         ;

-A *class instance creation expression* specifies a class to be instantiated.
+*Class instance creation expression* specifies a class to be instantiated.
 It optionally lists all actual arguments for the constructor.

-A *class instance creation expression* can throw an error or an exception (see :ref:`Error Handling`, :ref:`Constructor Declaration`).
+*Class instance creation expression* can throw an error or an exception (see :ref:`Error Handling`, :ref:`Constructor Declaration`).

 The execution of a class instance creation expression is performed as follows:

--  A new instance of the class is created;
+-  New instance of class is created;
--  The constructor of the class is called to fully initialize the created instance.
+-  Constructor of class is called to fully initialize the created instance.

-The validity of the constructor call is similar to the validity of the method call as discussed in :ref:`Step 2 Selection of Method`, except the cases discussed in the :ref:`Constructor Body` section.
+The validity of the constructor call is similar to the validity of the method call as discussed in :ref:`Step 2 Selection of Method`, except the cases discussed in :ref:`Constructor Body`.

 A :index:`compile-time error` occurs if ``typeReference`` is a type parameter.